inet-framework/inet-tutorials/configurator/doc/step5.md

 <p><pre class="snippet" src="../omnetpp.uncommented.ini" from="Step5B" until="####"></pre></p>

-As in Part A, the routing table of `router0` has to be altered, so that packets to `hosts 6-8` go towards `router1`.
+As in Part A, the routing table of `router0` has to be altered, so that packets to hosts 6--8 go towards `router1`.
 The XML configuration in step5b.xml is as follows:

 <p><pre class="snippet" src="../step5b.xml"></pre></p>

-The \<route\> element specifies a routing table entry for `router0`.
-The destination is 10.0.0.32 with netmask 255.255.255.248, which designates the addresses of hosts 6-8.
-The gateway is `router1's` address, the interface is the one connected towards `router1` (eth1).
-This rule is added to `router0's` routing table **in addition** to the rule added automatically by the configurator.
+The `<route>` element specifies a routing table entry for `router0`.
+The destination is 10.0.0.32 with netmask 255.255.255.248, which designates the addresses of hosts 6--8.
+The gateway is `router1`'s address, the interface is the one connected towards `router1` (`eth1`).
+This rule is added to `router0`'s routing table *in addition* to the rule added automatically by the configurator.
 They match the same packets, but the parameters are different (see at the result section below.)
-The manually added routes come before the automatic ones in routing tables, thus the manual ones take precedence.
+The manually added routes come before the automatic ones in routing tables, their prefix length and metrics are the same; thus, the manual ones take precedence.

 ### Results